microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-cancelmediaprocessing.md

 | clientContext  | String  | The client context.                                            |

 ## Response
-Returns `200 Ok` response code and a Location header with a uri to the [commsOperation](../resources/commsoperation.md) created for this request.
+If successful, this method returns a `200 OK` HTTP response code and a Location header with a URI to the [commsOperation](../resources/commsoperation.md) created for this request.

 ## Example
 The following example shows how to call this API.